gabriellamothe/Mini-SOC01/README.md

     ├── triage_report.md       # Blank student template
     └── solution.md            # Instructor answer key — see note below

 > **Instructor note:** `solution.md` is the facilitator answer key.
 Remove it or moveit to a private location before distributing this exercise to students.
-It alsocontains grading guidance tied to the rubric above.
+It also contains grading guidance tied to the rubric above.

 ## License / Use

 Built as a classroom exercise.
-Free to use and adapt for educational purposes.Attribution appreciated.
+Free to use and adapt for educational purposes.
+Attribution appreciated.